-For the available ESG data Fisher Investments uses in relation to the Strategy's promotion of environmental and social characteristics, the following table describes the proportion of such available ESG data that is estimated by the applicable Data Provider as of the date of this publication:
+For the available ESG data Fisher Investments uses in relation to the Strategy's sustainable investment objective, the following table describes the proportion of such available ESG data that is estimated by the applicable Data Provider as of the date of this publication:

 Type of ESG Data Description Proportion of data that is estimated

-Information provided by a Data Scope 1 & Scope 2: Approx. 60% of data is estimated

-GHG Emissions Provider to describe an Investee

-Company's GHG emissions

 Information provided by a Data

 Provider to describe an Investee

 EU Taxonomy Company's alignment to economic >99% of data is estimated

 Alignment activities that qualify as

 environmentally sustainable under the

 EU Taxonomy

 Information provided by a Data

 Social Objectives Provider to describe an Investee >95% of data is estimated

-Alignment Company's alignment to social
+Alignment Company's alignment to social >95% of data is estimated

 objectives

+Information provided by a Data > 6.0% Estimated Casial activities including but not limited to

-Business Activities Information provided by a Data Provider to describe an Investee Company's exposure to business activities >60% Estimated: Social activities, including but not limited to, Alcohol, Tobacco, Gambling, Conventional Weapons & Controversial Weapons <60% & >40% Estimated: Thermal Coal, Thermal Coal power generation <40% Estimated: Oil sands PAI Indicators Information provided by a Data Provider regarding PAI indicators applicable to Investee Companies PAI indicator data varies significantly given the lack of Investee Company reporting standards and enforcement. >60% Estimated: PAI indicators 1,2,3,7,8,9,10,12,14 <60% & >40% Estimated: PAI indicators 5,6 <40% Estimated: PAI indicators 4,11,13 ESG Scoring & Controversies Information calculated by a Data Provider to describe an Investee Company's ESG score or involvement in ESG-related controversies ESG scoring and controversy information is derived primarily from a Data Provider's research using such Data Provider's proprietary methodologies.
-Information about how much data used in generating these proprietary scores is estimated is currently not available.
+Business ess Provider to describe an investee >60% Estimated: Social activities, including but not limited to,

+Activities Company's exposure to business Alcohol, Tobacco, Gambling, Conventional Weapons &

+activities Controversial Weapons

+<60% & >40% Estimated: Thermal Coal, Thermal Coal power generation <40% Estimated: Oil sands Information provided by a Data Provider regarding PAI indicators applicable to Investee Companies PAI indicator data varies significantly given the lack of Investee Company reporting standards and enforcement.
+PAI Indicators >60% Estimated: PAI indicators 1,2,3,7,8,9,10,12,14 <60% & >40% Estimated: PAI indicators 5,6 <40% Estimated: PAI indicators 4,11,13 Information calculated by a Data Provider to describe an Investee Company's ESG score or involvement in ESG-related controversies ESG scoring and controversy information is derived primarily FCC Coording 9 from a Data Provider's research usings uch Data Provider's ESG Scoring & proprietary methodologies.
+Information about how much Controversies data used in generating these proprietary scores is estimated is currently not available.